wcampos5/wcampos5-notes/Personal/Learning/Tekton/Creating a new Pipeline - Task File.md

 kind: Task
 ```

-3. You name give a task name into *metadata* section
+3. You need to give a task name into *metadata* section
 ```
 metadata:
 	name: checkout